 Prior to the affiliation of three unrelated individuals with the Company (each of whom became a director of the Company and two of whom also became officers of the Company), the Company primarily was a pharmacy benefit manager providing capitated services to the TennCare Medicaid population of Tennessee.
 Drawing upon their experience, know-how, contacts and relationships, managerial expertise, contracts under negotiation and strategic understandings and plans relating to the generic drug and health care industries, the Company has determined to pursue a business strategy that emphasizes the promotion and distribution of generic drugs through exclusive contracts with preferred generic drug manufacturers and the marketing of risk sharing pharmacy benefit programs to sponsors of public and private health plans outside of Tennessee.
 Negotiations are currently proceeding with a number of generic drug manufacturers and plan sponsors.
 Management believes that combining the interests of these individuals with the interests of the Company has resulted in a business strategy uniquely suited to capitalize on the present and expected conditions in the pharmaceutical and health care industries.
 Based upon the foregoing, in May 1996 the majority stockholder of the Company granted to these individuals options to purchase an aggregate of 3,600,000 shares of Common Stock owned by him at \$0.10 per share.
 These options are immediately exercisable and have a term of ten years, subject to earlier termination upon a change in control of the Company, as defined.
-In connection with these options, for the six months ended June 30, 1996 the Company recorded a nonrecurring, noncash charge for compensation expense and a credit to additional paid-in capital of \$26,640, representing the difference between the exercise price and the deemed fair market value of the Common Stock at the date of grant.
-In July 1996, the majority stockholder granted to one of these individuals an additional option ("additional option") to purchase 1,860,000 shares of Common Stock owned by him at \$11.00 per share.
-The additional option has a term of ten years, subject to earlier termination upon a change in control of the Company, as defined, or within certain specified periods following Mr. Klein's death, disability or termination of employment for any reason.
-The additional option vests in installments of 620,000 shares each on December 31, 1996, 1997 and 1998, respectively, and is immediately exercisable upon the approval of a change in control of the Company, as defined, by the Company's Board of Directors or stockholders.
+In addition, the majority stockholder granted to one of these individuals an additional option ("additional option") to purchase 1,860,000 shares of Common Stock owned by him at \$0.10 per share.
+The additional option has a term of six years, subject to earlier termination (a) upon a change in control of the Company, as defined, (b) non-renewal of his employment contract, as defined, or (c) voluntary termination of employment prior to May 2001.
+Although the additional option is immediately exercisable, the majority stockholder will have the right to repurchase from this individual, at a price of \$0.10 per share, Common Stock issued upon exercise of the additional option commencing seven months after the occurrence of an event described in (b) or (c) above, provided that the repurchase option will terminate upon a change in control of the Company, as defined, or to the extent the Company achieves certain levels of consolidated net income in any one fiscal year.